LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day9-XDR-Insights-part1.md

 In light of this, I aim to expand their understanding in ***XDR*** and ***Microsoft 365 Defender*** to help them overcome these challenges.
-Therefore, in this blog, I am going to explore the power of XDR, Microsoft 365 Defender.
+Therefore, in this blog, I am going to explore the power of XDR, Microsoft 365 Defender and now let's start with Part 1.

 | #    | Title | About |
 |:-----|:----- |:------|